Brazilian Institute of Geography and Statistics: Population census

 The best known census is the population census (censo demográfico).
 First conducted in its modern form in 1872, it is now conducted every ten years, usually in years ending in zero.
 No census took place in 1880, 1910 or 1930.

 The census is conducted solely by the IBGE, as enshrined in law.
 Comprehensive demographic data is collected on the population (including age, income, sex, etc.), as well as housing stock.
 Unlike approaches taken in other countries (e.g., the United States), the questionnaire asks respondents to self-identify by skin color, phrasing the question as "Color or Race".

-The most recent census was conducted in 2010; the 2020 census was delayed to 2022 due to the COVID-19 pandemic.
+The most recent census was conducted in 2022; it was originally intended to be conducted in 2020, but it was delayed due to the COVID-19 pandemic.

 Populational counts

 A simpler populational count (contagem de população) is theoretically made in the interval between two censuses, starting in 1996.
 These aim to update the data on the number of inhabitants, of great importance to Brazil's cities, because annual grants from the Municipalities Participation Fund are determined mainly by population.
 The IBGE is responsible for estimating populations annually for every municipality in the country, and these populational counts enhance the quality of estimates.

 The first populational count was conducted in 1996, not only to update population data, but also to get municipality level data after the emergence and redefinition of new municipalities after the census of 1991.
 The most recent count was done in 2007, delayed from 2005 because of budgetary concerns, and the 2016 count was completely cancelled for similar reasons.